kkappner/berlin-city-directory/README.md

 ## Geo- and status-referencing

 The DataFrame produced above contains city directory entries with occupations and addresses.
 Next, we want to reference these entries in the [HISCO](https://iisg.amsterdam/en/data/data-websites/history-of-work) occupational classification scheme and translate address strings into latitude-longitude coordinates.
-The various files used in the geo- and status-referencing process are available in the 'referencing' directory.
+The various files used in the geo- and status-referencing process are available in the *referencing* directory.
 The *parsing_and_referencing.py* script contains the full code for this section.

 ```python
 >>> import cd_referencing